Martin2112/trillian-examples/embedded/README.md

 example **cannot** be used to run CT log servers.
 This is **not supported** and **won't work**.

+This code has not yet been tested heavily in actual use.
+Please be careful about deploying it without more extensive testing.

 The `trillian.Tree` protos written by this code include private key material so anyone with read access to the database file can obtain the keys.
 For a demo this doesn't really matter but real applications should use better ways of handling keys.
 There